 Step 5: Control your budget and schedule

 Next up, it’s time to decide how Instagram spends your money, plus how it shows your Instagram ads.

 Here are the advanced settings that you can modify:

 - Optimization for Ad Delivery — define how the platform delivers your ads.
-For instance, the Ad Recall Lift method lets Facebook display your ad to users who ought to remember seeing it after two days.
+For instance, the Ad Recall Lift method lets Ads Manager display your ad to users who are likely to remember seeing it after two days

-- Ad Set Spend Limits — use this feature if you have specific budget requirements concerning the ad campaign.
+- Ad Set Spend Limits — use this feature if you have specific budget requirements for that particular ad campaign